-In the summer of 2014, a couple of friends reminded me of my plan for a Charlie Chaplin statue at the Elephant which I had devised back in the mid 1980’s.
+In the summer of 2014, a couple of friends reminded me of my plan for a Charlie Chaplin statue at the Elephant which I had first devised back in 1985.
 I hadn’t given the project much thought for many years, but their prompting triggered this short memoir, penned in January 2015.

 I moved to the Elephant and Castle in 1985 and during this time I was reading David Robinson’s biography of Charlie Chaplin, Chaplin, His Life And Art.
 I had been a long time fan of silent movies and had seen almost every Chaplin film released.
 My cinematic knowledge of this period extended to other comedians including Buster Keaton, Harold Lloyd, Fatty Arbuckle, Ben Turpin, Laurel and Hardy and the Marx Brothers.

 Chaplin said that he had been born in East Lane and we know he later lived in Kennington.
 His reference to East Street being East ‘Lane’ provides powerful evidence that he was a local and his Mutual film ‘Easy Street‘ was a clear reference to his experience in south London.

 I found it easy to connect with his story as this was the neighbourhood where I was now living.
 I bought my groceries at East Lane market and from Safeway on the Walworth Road.
 I jogged regularly to keep fit and my route took me down to the Oval Cricket Ground at Kennington and back.
 I drank at the Manor House, Kennington Park Road and was also a regular at the Cricketers at the Oval on a Sunday lunchtime.